Malangas: Water Supply

 One of the major problems in Malangas is the water system.
 Water resources are also less abundant.
 Almost 90 percent of the population get its water supply from a nearby barangay.
 But this is not abundant for the population.
 This explains the water scarcity in the area.
 While some barangays receive enough water, others experience constant water deficiency most especially in the poblacion area.
 Lack of access to water is a larger problem in the population anywhere else in the town center.
 The water supply only runs hourly within the different districts/purok.
 There are recent government efforts to improve the management of water resources in Malangas but all had failed.
 As of now, the government is trying to solve the problem to help get the people a good and fine water system.

 Education

-Malangas is home to one of the external studies unit of Western Mindanao State University, the state university in western Mindanao region which is ranked sixth among 68 universities all over the country, according to a survey on the Top Academic Institutions in the Philippines conducted by the Commission on Higher Education.
+Malangas is home to one of the satellite campuses of Western Mindanao State University, the state university in western Mindanao region which is ranked sixth among 68 universities all over the country, according to a survey on the Top Academic Institutions in the Philippines conducted by the Commission on Higher Education.
 Head office of the university is in Zamboanga City The campus is located at the mountain hill of the town viewing the Dumaguillas Bay and neighboring islets.